-In the life insurance and financial planning fields, several measures are used when considering what makes a good advisor.
+In the high net worth life insurance and financial planning fields, several measures are used when considering what makes a good advisor.
 Advanced degrees and professional certifications can go a long way toward demonstrating an advisor’s expertise.
 But while credentials and accomplishments are important, at C3 Financial Partners (formerly Texas Financial Partners), we believe there is one quality that makes the difference between a good advisor and an exceptional one: empathy.
 This belief is at the core of our professional philosophy, and it is deeply influenced by our founder, Todd S. Healy.

 Otis Baskin, a consultant who specializes in family business succession (and a previous C3 Consume & Converse speaker), reached out to Todd after reading a Wall Street Journal feature which noted that financial advisors who hold degrees in social work are rare and better positioned to understand and serve their clients’ needs.
 Otis expressed his admiration for Todd’s empathy-centered approach to client service.
 He remarked that it was “truly unique” to hold a Master of Social Work degree in the life insurance and estate planning worlds, citing “perhaps the field would benefit if more did!”